-Intervals, triads and their inversions, chords of the dominant and diminished seventh, their inversion and resolutions, cadence modulations, chord connections in four-part harmony in close and open positions, harmonization of melodies.
-Three hours per week.
+Intervals, triads and their inversions, chords of the dominant and diminished seventh, their inversion and resolutions, cadence modulations, chord connections in four-part harmony in close and open positions.
+Harmonization of melodies, figured and unfigured bases.
+Three classes per week throughout session.
 Credit, six semester hours.

-Harmony 50-51:
+Harmony 50-51-Keyboard Harmony:

 A general study of harmony at the keyboard, taking all chords and intervals of each key and being able to resolve each to the best possible resolution.
 A study of meter and rhythms.
 Chords and the inversions, connection of chords, melody harmonization and transposition.
-Three hours per week.
+Three classes per week throughout session.
 Credit, six semester hours.